 There are two basic forms of martensite in steel: lath martensite (dislocation martensite) and lamellar martensite (also known as needle martensite).

-Lath martensite is a typical martensite structure formed in low carbon steel, medium carbon steel, maraging steel, stainless steel and other iron-based alloys.
+Lath martensite is a common martensitic structure found in low-carbon steel, medium-carbon steel, maraging steel, stainless steel, and other iron-based alloys.

 a) Structural morphology: martensite lath (D) → martensite bundle (B-2; C-1) → lath group (3-5) → lath martensite.